BotYanis/Casino_bot/README.md

 ## Usage

 To use Telegram Casino Bot, you will need to set up a Telegram bot using the BotFather, and obtain API keys for QIWI P2P, glQiwiApi, and Coinbase.
-Once you have these keys, create a configuration file called `config.ini` in the project directory and add change values inside ''.
+Once you have these keys, create a configuration file called `config.ini` in the project directory and add change values.

 To run the bot, simply run the `bot.py` file: